nestcollective/si2017-product/README.md

 # Technical challenge

-Become the product manager of [intern.camp](https://intern.camp) for a day.
+**Become the product manager of [intern.camp](https://intern.camp) for a day.**

 [intern.camp](https://intern.camp) is a platform for the best short-term internships.
 It sets itself apart by the way it selects and presents companies, and by focusing on what interns can learn.

+Tackle the tasks below and write down your thoughts.
+More than definite answers, we want to know how you would look for the answers.
+Feel free to ask us any questions.

 ## Research materials